Sobekemsaf II

 Sekhemre Shedtawy Sobekemsaf II was an Egyptian king who reigned during the Second Intermediate Period, when Egypt was fragmented and ruled by multiple kings.
+He was a king of the Theban 17th dynasty because both he and Sobekemsaf II were the predecessors of Nubkheperre Intef who was certainly a Theban 17th dynasty king.

 Biography

 His throne name, Sekhemre Shedtawy, means "Powerful is Re; Rescuer of the Two Lands".
-It is now believed by Egyptologists that Sobekemsaf II was the father of both Sekhemre-Wepmaat Intef and Nubkheperre Intef based on an inscription carved on a doorjamb discovered in the ruins of a 17th Dynasty temple at Gebel Antef in the early 1990s which was built under Nubkheperre Intef.
+It is now believed by Egyptologists such as Kim Ryholt and Daniel Polz that Sobekemsaf II was the father of both Sekhemre-Wepmaat Intef and Nubkheperre Intef based on an inscription carved on a doorjamb discovered in the ruins of a 17th Dynasty temple at Gebel Antef in the early 1990s which was built under Nubkheperre Intef.
 The doorjamb mentions a king Sobekem[saf] as the father of Nubkheperre Intef/Antef VII--(Antef begotten of Sobekem...)
 He was in all likelihood the Prince Sobekemsaf who is attested as the son and designated successor of king Sobekemsaf I on Cairo Statue CG 386.

+The British Egyptologist Aidan Dodson also endorses this new interpretation of the doorjamb's text and writes:

+Ryholt does...introduce the new "Desert Roads" evidence from the Darnells' survey to show that Nubkheperrre Inyotef (dubbed by Ryholt "Inyotef N") was a son of [a king] Sobekemsaf, thus providing a key genealogical link within the [17th] dynasty.

 In the Second Intermediate Period (SIP) there were two kings with the nomen Sobekemsaf: Sekhemre Shedtawy Sobekemsaf and Sekhemre Wadjkhau Sobekemsaf.
 In addition there is a prenomen Sekhemre Shedwaset, Powerful is Ra, Rescuer of Waset (gr.
 Thebes), which may be a local variation of Sekhemre Shedtawy.
 The names imply a time of turmoil where the city and land was in need of rescue.
 There were also a King's Son Sobekemsaf.
 Several private individuals and officials also had the name Sobekemsaf, like the reporter of Thebes Sobekemsaf who was the brother of a Queen Nubkhaes.
 The latter seem to have ascended the throne following the fall of the late 13th Dynasty, as her uncle High Steward Nebankh had served Neferhotep I and Sobekhotep IV.
 It is unclear if there were one or two queens named Nubkhaes.
 Attestations of Nubkhes (I) does not preserve the name of her husband, and the Papyrus Abbott assumes that Nubkhaes (II) found in the tomb of Sobekemsaf was his wife.
 The numbering of Sobekemsaf I and Sobekemsaf II can be confused, Ryholt (1997) has Sekhemre Shedtawy as Sobekemsaf I.